 This weekend I will fully enjoy this delicious asparagus salad with buckwheat and radishes.
 Because the end of June is approaching which means that asparagus season is officially coming to an end.
 I love asparagus and really am overjoyed when I spot the first one in season, but unfortunately they also go out of season rather fast.
 Asparagus are very versatile and if you collect some great recipes that you like, I’m sure you’ll be as crazy about asparagus like me.

 Did you know that asparagus are so cool in the Netherlands that they have their own pop-up store?
 Yes!
 In the ”Aspergewinkel” you can dive into the wonders of asparagus.
 Here you can buy (of course) fresh asparagus, but you can also do some shopping (cooking utensils), read through recipe books and get fresh meal packages.
 In the store the will also peel your freshly purchased asparagus with a peeling machine.
 The pop-up store was very inspirational with a cook who was cooking on the spot with asparagus.
 In addition, I also asked him questions about asparagus.

 How do you keep asparagus fresh?

-You can keep asparagus in the fridge for at least 2 to 3 days.
+You can keep asparagus in the fridge for at least a week.
 White asparagus should be wrapped into a damp cloth and stored in the fridge.
 You can store green and purple asparagus in an open plastic bag in the fridge.